vbachele/Inception/README.md

 	- If you see "Redis Object Cache", Congrats !, click on settings and you will see Status "Connected" in green

 ## FTP SERVER

 ### Useful links
+*This is the most difficult of the bonus to do*
 - [What is an FTP server?](https://titanftp.com/2022/07/05/what-is-an-ftp-server/)
 - [What is vstftpd](https://en.wikipedia.org/wiki/Vsftpd)
 - [Install an ftp server with wordpress](http://praveen.kumar.in/2009/05/31setting-up-ftps-using-vsftpd-for-wordpress-plugins-auto-upgrade/)